Handmade Christmas cards are a wonderful way for children to create meaningful holiday greetings for family and friends.

 Plus you'll find some printable blessings with Celtic patterns and designs there, that you can print and glue inside your card if you wish.

-If you'd like to print out these instructions simply click here to find a free PDF file.
+If you'd like to print out these instructions simply link to the template through this button or the images below.

 Here's what the PDF looks like.